Warner Bros. Presents

 Warner Bros.
-Presents is the umbrella title for three series that were telecast as part of the 1955-56 season on ABC: Cheyenne, a new Western series that originated on Presents, and two based on classic Warner Bros motion picture properties, becoming Casablanca (1955 TV series) and Kings Row (TV series).
+Presents is the umbrella title for three series that were telecast as part of the 1955–56 season on ABC: Cheyenne, a new Western series that originated on Presents, and two based on classic Warner Bros motion picture properties, becoming Casablanca and Kings Row.
+The series ran from September 13, 1955, until September 4, 1956, or September 11, 1956.

 While neither a critical nor popular success, this wheel series is an historically important program.
 Perhaps most significantly, it is the first television program of any kind made by Warner Bros.
 It was also the original home of Cheyenne, the first hour-long television Western series and the first wholly original television series produced by a major Hollywood studio.
 It also allowed ABC, then a junior player in American television, to secure its first advertising contracts with commercial giants General Electric and tobacco company Liggett & Myers.